Italian Riddles

 Apelle, figlio di Apollo, fece una palla di pelle di pollo e tutti i pesci vennero a galla, per vedere la palla di pelle di pollo fatta da Apelle, figlio di Apollo.

-Apelle, son of Apollo, made a ball of chicken skin and all the fish rose to the surface to see the ball of chicken skin made by Apelle, son of Apollo.
+Apelle, son of Apollo, made a ball of chicken skin, and all the fish rose to the surface to see the chicken skin ball made by Apelle, son of Apollo.